luvingiane/steam_exFATsymlinker/README.md

 ### Cross-platform benefit
 By symlinking appmanifests and game folders, you can share **a single installation** of your Steam games between Linux and Windows.
-This works best if the shared library is stored on a filesystem accessible from both OS (e.g. NTFS for Windows/Linux, or ext4 with proper drivers on Windows).
+This works best if the shared library is stored on a filesystem accessible from both OS (MAYBE works NTFS for Windows/Linux, or ext4 with proper drivers on Windows needs proper testing).

 ## How it works
 The script: